madhavmantri/chicken_heart/README.md

 3. <sample_name>_scalefactors_json.json: Scaling factors for spots in the original tissue image to the low resolution image.
 Note: All three files for a spatial RNA-seq sample need to be loaded in the Seurat object for analysis.

 **Meta data:** The data directory also contains meta data files with cell-type annotaitons for scRNAseq data, cell-type compositions for sptial RNAseq data, and spatial RNAseq raw data information file with details on slide number, capture areas, and raw tissue images for developing chicken hearts.
-The high resolution H&E images can be downloaded from Cornell Box: https://cornell.box.com/s/u1itpy7vl9zbmwo8vd60wd6rrpik007m
+The high resolution H&E images can be downloaded from Cornell Box: https://cornell.box.com/s/u1itpy7vl9zbmwo8vd60wd6rrpik007m or from figshare: https://figshare.com/collections/Chicken_heart_development/6905956

 **Packages:** The analysis scripts written in R programming language use the following packages:
 1. [Seurat-v3.2](https://satijalab.org/seurat/v3.1/spatial_vignette.html)